caojieming/caojieming.github.io/content/project/odin-project/index.md

 #   - Markdown
 ---

-The Odin Project is an online course on web development which (as of writing this) I'm currently studying/learning through.
+[The Odin Project](https://www.theodinproject.com/) is an online course I'm taking on web development.

 My Senior Project was also focused on web development.
 However, that was made mostly through a series of scattered online guides and self-learning, along with a generous amount of assistance from someone who had experience with web development.